venxer/IGFollower_Following/README.md

 Reads through the following JSON files:

 	userData\follwers_and_following\followers_1.json
 	userData\follwers_and_following\following.json

-Returns a list of following who does not follow the user back.
+Returns a list of accounts who the user follows but the account does not follow the user back.